zuozhenggh/learning-library/oci-library/oci-hol/oci-artificial-intelligence/ai-language/ai-language-datascience/ai-language-datascience.md

 Select a name.
 We recommend you choose VM.Standard2.8 (not VM.Standard.E2.8) as the shape.
 This is a high performance shape, which will be useful for tasks such as AutoML.
 Set block storage to 50 GB.
-Select the subset with Internet connectivity.
+Select the subnet with Internet connectivity.
 (Select private subnet if you have use VCN Wizard to create VCN)
 ![](./images/5.png " ")

 ### 4. Open the OCI Data Science notebook